Young children sitting together on a safari vehicle in Sri Lanka, gazing toward the natural landscape with expressions of wonder and anticipation

 Choose your experience

-Each safari is different.
+Each experience is different.
 The right one depends on how much time you have, and how deep you want to go.

 4 hours · Udawalawe